NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 Confidence-based Performance Estimation
 =======================================

-This page describes the algorithm that NannyML uses to estimate monitored model performance.
+This page describes the algorithms that NannyML uses to estimate monitored model performance.
+A high-level summary is that NannyML takes advantage of the confidence accompanying the prediction.
+For classifiers, this confidence is expressed by the probability that an observation belongs to a class.
+These probabilities are then used to estimate a value of selected performance evaluation metric for a set of observations.
+Given well-calibrated probabilities and large enough set of observations, CBPE returns accurate estimation of performance metric value.

 --------------
 CBPE algorithm